Comparative literature and world literature

 I am an assistant professor in the Department of Comparative Literature at the University of Hong Kong.
-In 2018-2019, I am a Fellow in the Society for the Humanities at Cornell University.
-I have previously taught at the University of Toronto, and in 2015-2016, I was the Mellon Sawyer Seminar Postdoctoral Fellow in 'Bibliomigrancy' at the University of Wisconsin-Madison.
+In 2018-2019, I was a Fellow in the Society for the Humanities at Cornell University; in 2015-2016, I was the Mellon Sawyer Seminar Postdoctoral Fellow in 'Bibliomigrancy' at the University of Wisconsin-Madison.
+I have also taught at the University of Toronto.

 My teaching has focused on comparative world literature, especially literature from South Asia, Africa, and the Black Diaspora.
 I regularly teach courses on world literature, postcolonial theory, diaspora studies, and human rights law & literature.